Bench Dips: How To Do, Muscles Worked and Form

 4. Slowly push back up while squeezing your triceps.
 Do not lock the elbows out at the top of the exercise.

-5. Do 8–12 reps and then have your partner take a plate off, so you can keep going.
+5. Do 8โ€“12 reps, and then have your partner take a plate off so you can keep going.

-4. One-arm bench dip
+4. One-arm Bench Dip

 The one-arm bench dip is a challenging and very effective movement that primarily targets your triceps, but your glutes and quads also get worked secondarily.

-However, this is not a beginner’s exercise or for someone who does not have adequate upper body strength.
+However, this is not a beginnerโ€™s exercise or for someone with inadequate upper body strength.
 For an easier variation, you can do a bench dip.

 One-arm bench dip